 Rutgers Children’s Choir & Scarlet Singers

 For more than a quarter of a century, the Rutgers Children’s Choirs have provided age-appropriate vocal training to pre-college students, grades K-12.
 All choirs provide an opportunity for young singers to perform choral music with peers who share an interest in singing.

-Note: Our choir courses will not be running for the fall 2021 semester.
+Note: Our choir courses will not be running for the spring 2022 semester.

 Little Knights (grades K-2)

 Little Knights learn the basics of singing in an age-appropriate, fun manner!
 A family singing presentation and social concludes each semester.
 No audition required.

 Choristers is a training choir open to children in grades 3–5 with unchanged voices.
 Children learn to sing and read music through exposure to age-appropriate repertoire and games designed to develop musicianship.
 Placement evaluations occur on the first day of classes.
 Choristers perform as a stand-alone ensemble and in combination with Chorale.

 Chorale is an intermediate choir open to children in grades 6–8 with unchanged voices.
 First-rate, age-appropriate vocal training is designed to challenge students who already have a bit of musical experience.
 An audition is required to evaluate placement according to age, musical skills, and vocal development.
 Placement evaluations occur on the first day of classes.
 Chorale performs as a stand-alone ensemble, and in combination with Choristers.